 Stress is a serious health concern for young Australians.
 In 2015, a research study by Mission Australia found that almost 40 per cent of 15- to 19-year-olds are very concerned about their ability to cope with stress.

 Stress is a normal part of life for teenagers and can be caused by many different things.
-The more we learn about stress, the better able we will be as parents to model the behaviours that can help our children learn to cope better with stress.
+The more we learn about teens and stress, the better able we will be as parents to model the behaviours that can help our children learn to cope better with stress.
 Learning about why we get stressed and how to manage it more effectively is a great skill for life.

 Dr Bill Kefalas explains the warning signs and effects of stress

-Causes of stress for teenagers
+Causes of teenage stress

+Why are teens stressed?
 Common things that teenagers say cause them stress include:

 - homework and school (especially exams)